vviikk/nextjs-research/README.md

 - As a user, I can mark an item as bought.
 This will cross out the title and mark the checkbox as checked.

 Tech stack:

 - NextJS
 - react-query
 - MUI
 - Node
 - Playwright for e2e tests
 - Jest for unit tests
+- supertest for Nodejs tests
+- Github Actions for CI